 - Switch off heat and let pressure drop off of its own accord.
 (Never open the lid while the cooker is still under pressure)

-- In the meanwhile, cut onions and prepare dressing (mix vinegar, olive oil, salt and pepper.)
+- In the meanwhile, cut onions and prepare the dressing (mix vinegar, olive oil, salt, and pepper in a small bowl.)

 - Add onions, caraway, dressing.

 - Toss gently.

 - If you want an even simpler option you can buy pre-boiled and peeled beets.